claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   active monitoring of any online account that the victim has or of any action that the victim does in the digital world.
 This includes a variety of behaviors that feel unwelcomed and intrusive, and can involve threats.
-  The monitoring is "active" in that is a permanent action that the victim can be aware of or not, and that the abuser might want to make them aware or not.
+  The monitoring is "active" in that is an ongoing action that the victim can be aware of or not, and that the abuser might want to make them aware or not.
 It can
   include:
   * Monitoring e-mail, chat-based or social media communications, or browsing information